jairoandre/freela-up/readme.md

 You should ~~hopefully~~ see the app running beautifully in your browser.

 ## Our branching model
-In our team, we use two main branches to host the code with an infinte lifetime:
+In our team, we use two main branches to host the code with an infinite lifetime:
 * master
 * develop

 At *origin/master* we keep our production-ready code. *origin/develop* is used to test code that will be delivered to the next release, where it will be merged into *master*.
 You shouldn't commit changes directly into the main branches.
 To work on new features or on bug fixes, check out the guide below.

 ## Working on new features
 Working on new features should be easy and painless.
 Each 'feature' is a **new branch** in the project.
-This way, each developer can work with the lastest code available, without having to worry about merging problems or faulty code.
+This way, each developer may work with the latest code available, without having to worry about merging problems or faulty code.

 In our team we use [Attlasian JIRA](https://www.atlassian.com/software/jira) to keep track of tasks/bugs.
 For better organization, each new feature branch should be named with the issue ID.